Introduction

 Overview

-Our NCD library, “@ncd-io/node-red-enterprise-sensors” provides nodes for configuring NCD sensor parameters through a visual interface, including selection boxes, dropdown menus, and text inputs for values, among other features.
-When making these adjustments, the library communicates with field NCD sensors to apply the user-defined configurations.
-The NCD sensors receive these configurations, apply them, and report back to Node-RED to provide the status of each configuration.
+The NCD library (@ncd-io/node-red-enterprise-sensors) provides nodes for configuring NCD sensor parameters through a visual interface, including selection boxes, dropdown menus, and text input fields.
+When adjustments are made, the library communicates with NCD sensors to transmit the user-defined configurations.
+The sensors then apply these settings and report back to Node-RED, confirming the status of each configuration.

-As mentioned earlier, it is possible to configure the parameters of NCD sensors using either a Gateway or a Modem.
-The following images provide an overview of this process for each device.
+As mentioned earlier, NCD sensor parameters can be configured using either a NCD Gateway or a NCD Modem.
+The following images provide an overview of the process for each device.

 Node-RED

-Node-RED, is a visual programming tool, It provides a browser-based editor that allows creating applications by wiring predefined black box functions (nodes) .
+Node-RED is a visual programming tool that provides a browser-based editor for creating applications by connecting predefined functions (nodes).
 Despite its technical nature, Node-RED offers a user-friendly interface.
-Node-RED is an open-source project under the OpenJS Foundation.
-This means it’s free to use, without any monthly subscription fees.
-You can install and run Node-RED locally on your PC, or, in the case of our Enterprise IIoT Gateway, it comes pre-installed and runs as a service.
+As an open-source project under the OpenJS Foundation, it is free to use with no subscription fees.
+You can install and run Node-RED locally on your PC, or, in the case of our Enterprise IIoT Gateway, it comes pre-installed and operates as a service.
+Node-RED, in conjunction with our Enterprise NCD library, forms a powerful tool for acquiring, managing, configuring, and uploading firmware through an intuitive interface.
+This combination offers a streamlined approach to optimizing the setup, configuration, and management of NCD sensor data.

 NCD Enterprise Library